Fiserv/firstvision-apac/docs/APIs/Card-Management/Inquire-Card-Controls.md

 # Inquire Card Controls

-This service fetches the card controls for a given Payment Instrument Identification like maximum number and amount of retail/OTC/Single ATM authorization allowed on Payment Instrument Identification as well as single otc cash/Retail authorization allowed.
+This service fetches the card controls for a given card like maximum number of transaction count and amount of Retail/OTC/Single ATM authorization, as well as single otc Cash/Retail authorization are allowed on card.

 ## Endpoint